henkejosh/Light-Backend-Framework/README.md

 Additionally, I implemented two middlewares for running on Rack: Show Exceptions and Static Assets.

 ###Overview
-1. Models
+1. ModelBase
-*

-2. Controller Base
-A Superclass that your controllers can inherit from - used for communicating between your models and views.
+   A superclass your models can inherit from - built to simplify interacting with your database.
+Search your DB using Ruby (not SQL), map data to Ruby objects for easy manipulation, quickly access related data through associations, and efficiently create reader/writer methods using attr_accessors.

    Specs:
+   * Easily find data related to a given model
+     1. All columns in a model's table have reader & writer methods
+     2. Search your DB using #where, #find, #all
+     3. Associations: has_many, belongs_to, has_one_through
+   * Modify DB data using Ruby Objects
+     1. #insert, #update, #save
+   * Define methods using attr_reader, attr_writer, and attr_accessor

+2. ControllerBase
+   A superclass that your controllers can inherit from - used for communicating between your models and views.

+   Specs:
    * Basic CSRF protection
-* Session, Flash, Flash.now, and Params hashes
+   * Session, Flash, Flash#now, and Params hashes
    * Uses RegEx (similar to Rails) to intelligently render and redirect without needing a fully specified path

 3. Router